Indo-Seychellois

 Indo-Seychellois are inhabitants of Seychelles with Indian heritage.
 With about 10,000 Indo-Seychellois in a total Seychellois population of nearly 100,000, they constitute a minority ethnic group in Seychelles.
+According to National Bureau of Statistics Seychelles in 2022, Indian community in Seychelles representing 9.0% from Seychelles population, up from 4.4% in 2010.

 Origins

 The first Indo-Seychellois were south Indians, who were brought as slaves along with Africans, by the fifteen French colonists in 1770.
 Later, as colonial plantations and road construction work started, a larger group was brought in not as slaves, but as indentured labourers (called coolies).

 The colonial era arrival records of Indo-Seychellois were not well kept.
 Those available suggest ships brought Indians to work, and many returned to India when their work contract expired.
 For example, in February 1905, one British Indian ship's record states that 135 Indians arrived in the Seychelles mostly male adults (106), some females (42), and a few children (7).
 Those who stayed integrated within the Seychelles society.